riancoin/riancoin/doc/README.md

-Litecoin Core
+riancoin Core
 =============

 Setup
 ---------------------
-Litecoin Core is the original Litecoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Litecoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+riancoin Core is the original riancoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of riancoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Litecoin Core, visit [litecoin.org](https://litecoin.org).
+To download riancoin Core, visit [riancoin.org](https://riancoin.org).

 Running
 ---------------------
-The following are some helpful notes on how to run Litecoin on your native platform.
+The following are some helpful notes on how to run riancoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/litecoin-qt` (GUI) or
+- `bin/riancoin-qt` (GUI) or
-- `bin/litecoind` (headless)
+- `bin/riancoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run litecoin-qt.exe.
+Unpack the files into a directory, and then run riancoin-qt.exe.

 ### OS X

-Drag Litecoin-Core to your applications folder, and then run Litecoin-Core.
+Drag riancoin-Core to your applications folder, and then run riancoin-Core.

 ### Need Help?

-* See the documentation at the [Litecoin Wiki](https://litecoin.info/) for help and more information.
+* See the documentation at the [riancoin Wiki](https://riancoin.info/) for help and more information.
-* Ask for help on [#litecoin](http://webchat.freenode.net?channels=litecoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=litecoin).
+* Ask for help on [#riancoin](http://webchat.freenode.net?channels=riancoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=riancoin).
-* Ask for help on the [LitecoinTalk](https://litecointalk.io/) forums.
+* Ask for help on the [riancoinTalk](https://riancointalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Litecoin on your native platform.
+The following are developer notes on how to build riancoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [OS X Build Notes](build-osx.md)